Call Dr. Donnelly Book Consult

 Targeted Content Review

-Stuart identifies which of the hundreds of Psych/Soc topics are your weak points and focuses your review there.
-High-yield terms and theories that appear most frequently on the MCAT receive priority attention.
+Stuart finds your weak spots among the hundreds of Psych/Soc topics.
+He then focuses your review time there.
+High-yield terms and theories that appear most often on the MCAT get priority attention.

 Passage Reasoning Training

 Psych/Soc passages describe real research scenarios.
-Dr. Donnelly teaches you how to quickly identify the study design, locate the key findings, and connect the data to the theoretical framework being tested — skills that directly translate to higher scores.
+Dr. Donnelly teaches you to quickly identify the study design and locate the key findings.
+You will learn to connect the data to the theory being tested.
+These skills translate directly to higher scores.

 Score Maximization

-Because many students neglect Psych/Soc, gains in this section are often the fastest and most impactful way to raise your total MCAT composite.
-Stuart helps you capitalize on this opportunity through focused, efficient preparation.
+Many students neglect Psych/Soc.
+That means gains here are often the fastest way to raise your total MCAT score.
+Stuart helps you take advantage of this through focused, efficient preparation.

 Ready to Raise Your Psych/Soc Score?

 Book a free 30-minute consultation with Dr. Donnelly.
-He will pinpoint your content gaps, build a targeted study plan, and give you the strategies that turn Psych/Soc into a competitive strength.
+He will find your content gaps and build a targeted study plan.
+Get the strategies that turn Psych/Soc into a competitive strength.

 MCAT psychology and sociology tutoring with Dr. Donnelly